HungUnicorn/yelp-data-EDA/README.md

 - `docker run --network=docker-spark_default --name my_container -e ENABLE_INIT_DAEMON=false my_image` this can optionally accept an environment variable `SPARK_APPLICATION_ARGS` pointing to the folder of yelp data files. by default it uses the sample data taken by `head -n 1000`, which is the first 1000 lines of yelp data files

+### Explaination
+Writing to cassandra has to create schema first.
+This is controlled by the spark job.
+The schema.cql is put in main/resoures, and the
+CassandraSink controls the behaviour of creating schema and writes.

 ## Yelp-data-platform
 ### Motivation